CTerletzky/CENTER-Project/README.md

 ## Their efforts
 ### Posters, Flyers, & Ads
 The Urinal Gazette - A flyer that was distributed to combat AIDS misinformation and provide resources for those who needed it.
 Also focused heavily on STDs and safe sex in general.
-It was published by Entertainers Against AIDS - Not published by Center Project
+It was published by Entertainers Against AIDS - Not published by Center Project<br>
 Tinkle Tribune - female version of Urinal Gazette.
-More focus on STDs than just AIDS - Not published by Center Project They did create safe sex/condom education ads that appeared in Quest Magazine starting on June 11 1997.
+More focus on STDs than just AIDS - Not published by Center Project<br>
+They did create safe sex/condom education ads that appeared in Quest Magazine starting on June 11 1997.
 They featured various community members of all gender identities, race, and orientation.
 <param ve-image
        url="https://live.staticflickr.com/65535/52562205313_ae94eba7aa_w.jpg">